Lucio Cecchinello: Racing career

-For most of Lucio's life, he had an interest in racing. not long after he got his license, he took his savings earned thanks to his summer jobs and, with the help of his father Luciano, he bought a Honda NS125 starting his dream to become a professional racer.
+For most of Cecchinello's life, he had an interest in racing.
+Not long after he got his license, he took his savings earned thanks to his summer jobs and, with the help of his father Luciano, he bought a Honda NS125 starting his dream to become a professional racer.

-When he was sixteen years old, he got a job as a mechanic.
+When Cecchinello was sixteen years old, he got a job as a mechanic.
 Eventually, he was working as a mechanic for Team Italia, which was involved in the European Championship.

-When he turned eighteen, he got the approval of his father to begin racing, and in 1989, made his debut as rider in the Italian Sports Production Championship riding a Honda 125 NSR.
-At his third race, on Monza race track, Lucio gained his first victory followed by further victories that gave him the Italian Runner-up champion title, behind Max Biaggi, in the Italian Sport Production Championship of 1989.
+When Cecchinello turned eighteen, he got the approval of his father to begin racing, and in 1989, made his debut as rider in the Italian Sports Production Championship riding a Honda 125 NSR.
+At his third race, on Monza race track, Cecchinello gained his first victory followed by further victories that gave him the Italian Runner-up champion title, behind Max Biaggi, in the Italian Sport Production Championship of 1989.

-In 1991, Lucio made his debut in the 125cc European Championship with Team Italia finishing 10th overall.
-Two years later he earned his European Runner-up award in the 125 cc class, and in 1993, he made his debut in the World Championship.
-The following year, the team GIVI offered Lucio the opportunity to race in the MotoGP riding a Honda RS 125cc, during which he scored his first points in a world championship.
-In 1995, Team Pileri gave Lucio the chance to race with a Honda 125 KIT in the European Championship.
-Lucio won 8 races out of the 11 included in the calendar becoming the official European Champion.
+In 1991, Cecchinello made his debut in the 125 cc European Championship with Team Italia, finishing 10th overall.
+Two years later, he earned his European Runner-up award in the 125 cc class, and in 1993, he made his debut in the World Championship.
+The following year, the GIVI team offered Cecchinello the opportunity to race in the MotoGP, riding a Honda RS 125cc, during which he scored his first points in a World Championship.
+In 1995, Team Pileri gave Cecchinello the chance to race with a Honda 125 KIT in the European Championship.
+Cecchinello won eight races out of the 11 included in the calendar, becoming the official European Champion.